rudnevoleg/PowerBI-JSON-Maps-Spain/README.md

 .JSON maps of Spain for Drilldown choropleth visualization (PoweBI).
 Autonomous Communities (Regions) and provinces.
-Canary Islands have been displaces for better representation.
+Canary Islands have been displaced for better representation.